xgbuils/iterum/README.md

-# es5-generators-utils
+# Iterum

-A set of utilities to use generators in ES5 without using of ES6 `yield` keyword.
-This library aims to provide a set of generators and algebra of functions that creates generators based on other generators.
+A set of utilities to use iterators in ES5 without using of ES6 `yield` keyword.
+This library aims to provide a set of iterator constructors and methods that creates an algebra that allows create iterators based on other iterators.

 ## Version
 0.2.0